vegasbrianc/cats-1/README.md

 4bx4v9t7c9ujifusj3vd6nq10  cat-app.6  cat-app  markchurch/cats  Running 10 minutes  Running        v112node1-9128f1906df54acda5044f56a1a86b07-2
 ```

+7. Lastly, go back to your browser and verify after that everything is running fine after our maintenance operation.

 Congratulations!
 You've completed this lab.
 You now know how to build a swarm, deploy applications as collections of services, and scale individual services up and down.